See my Pronunciation bibliography for the sources used in creating this guide.

 Contrast, for example, the trouble that John M. Lipski had to go to in [JML1975] when trying to explain the ‘insertion’ of [ŋ] into medieval ũa—taken by him, without question, to represent [ũa]—in order to give modern Galician unha [uŋa].
 It is surely much simpler to assume that original intervocalic [n] became [ŋ] and was then never lost in this particular word due to its high functional load.
 (Portuguese didn't lose the consonant either, but changed the anomalous [ŋ] to [m] giving uma.)

 Important: Where the table below gives ‘English’ equivalents of vowels, these should be understood to refer to RP, the ‘Received Pronunciation’ of British English, and even then, they are only intended to provide the most basic orientation.
-Modern Spanish equivalents are much closer to the medieval Galician-Portuguese vowels, but only the IPA representation itself should really be considered to give a precise target for the sound required in each case.
+Modern Galician and Spanish equivalents are much closer to the medieval Galician-Portuguese vowels, but only the IPA representation itself should really be considered to give a precise target for the sound required in each case.

 |Spelling||Sound (IPA)||Comments||To be avoided|